Telehealth App Development: Costs, Features, and Pitfalls

 The COVID-19 pandemic has accelerated digital health.
 As a result, telemedicine app development now is the primary goal of healthcare organizations that want to provide patients with healthcare services from a distance.

-Statista’s report shows that the global telemedicine market will grow almost four times in six years.
+Statista’s report shows that the global telemedicine market will reach $559.52 billion by 2027.
 This means that healthcare will inevitably go online.
 But what benefits does telemedicine bring to businesses?